JensDll/tailwindcss-plugin-icons/README.md

 }
 ```

 After the icon's name, you can pass `?mask` or `?bg` to force a specific render method.
-Only use `?mask` on coloured and `?bg` on colourless icons.
+Only use `?mask` on colored (using fixed values) and `?bg` on colorless icons (using `currentColor`).
 Otherwise, there is no difference from the default.

 4. Write icons with [Tailwind CSS](https://tailwindcss.com/docs/installation) classes directly in your markup: